Canada goose: Eurasia

-Canada geese have reached Northern Europe naturally, as has been proved by ringing recoveries.
+Canada geese have reached Northern Europe naturally, which has been confirmed by ringing recoveries.
 The birds include those of the subspecies B. c. parvipes, and possibly others.
 These geese are also found naturally on the Kamchatka Peninsula in eastern Siberia, and eastern China.

-Canada geese were also introduced in Europe in the early 17th century by explorer Samuel de Champlain who sent several pairs of geese to France as a present for King Louis XIII.
-The geese were first introduced in Great Britain in the late 17th century as an addition to King James II's waterfowl collection in St. James's Park.
-By the middle of the 18th century, Canada geese had established populations in France and Great Britain, but also in Ireland.
-They were also introduced in the Netherlands, Belgium, Germany, Scandinavia, and Finland in the 20th Century, starting in Sweden in 1929.
-Most European populations are not migratory, but those in more northerly parts of Sweden and Finland migrate to the North Sea and Baltic coasts.
+Canada geese were also introduced into Europe in the early 17th century by explorer Samuel de Champlain, who sent several pairs to France as a present for King Louis XIII.
+The geese were introduced into Great Britain in the late 17th century as an addition to King James II's waterfowl collection in St James's Park.
+By the middle of the 18th century Canada geese had established populations in France and Great Britain and also in Ireland.
+They were also introduced into the Netherlands, Belgium, Germany, Scandinavia, and Finland in the 20th Century, starting in Sweden in 1929.
+Most European populations are not migratory but those in more northerly parts of Sweden and Finland migrate to the North Sea and Baltic coasts.

-Semi-tame feral birds are common in parks, and have become a pest in some areas.
-In Great Britain, Canada geese were originally introduced as a decorative and game bird in the 17th century on numerous country estates, but remained uncommon until the mid-20th century.
-In 1953, the population in the British Isles was estimated between 2,670-3,482 by the British Trust for Ornithology and at a minimum of 10,090 by the Wildfowl Trust.
+Semi-tame feral birds are common in parks and have become a pest in some areas.
+In Great Britain Canada geese were originally introduced as a decorative and game bird in the 17th century on numerous country estates but remained uncommon until the mid-20th century.
+In 1953 the population in the British Isles was estimated at 2,670–3,482 by the British Trust for Ornithology and at a minimum of 10,090 by the Wildfowl Trust.
 At this time, colonies occurred mainly in the parks and lakes of individual estates; over the 1970s, however, the geese began to spread into bodies of water and wetlands throughout the countryside.
-Their population grew to an estimated 60-64,000 in 1990 and 82,000 in 1999, as changing agricultural practices and urban growth provided new habitat, with an estimated 165,000 wintering individuals in 2017.
+Their population grew to an estimated 60–64,000 in 1990 and 82,000 in 1999 as changing agricultural practices and urban growth provided new habitat, with an estimated 165,000 wintering individuals in 2017.